Woman arrested following pursuit

 A tire on the trailer deflated rapidly.
 The suspect reportedly turned into a driveway on State Avenue west of 182nd Street.

-The suspect, a 37-year-old woman from the Tonganoxie area, stopped the vehicle and was taken into custody.
+The suspect, from the Tonganoxie area, stopped the vehicle and was taken into custody.

 She was transported to Lawrence by members of the Lawrence Police Department.